laurentperrinet/laurentperrinet.github.io/content/project/anr-horizontal-v1/index.md

 Acknowledgement

-    This work was supported by ANR project "Horizontal-V1" N° ANR-XXXXXXX.
+    This work was supported by ANR project "Horizontal-V1" N° ANR-17-CE37-0006.